 - If you believe your animal or pet has been exposed to smoke particle emissions, check for health problems.
 According to the American Veterinary Medical Association, symptoms of smoke exposure include irritation of the eyes, nasal discharge, coughing, difficulty breathing, weakness and a reduced appetite.

 - If your pet or animal has signs of smoke exposure, observe symptoms closely.
 If more symptoms develop or original symptoms intensify, contact your vet.

 Maddie Hunt is an editorial assistant for the Environmental Health Sciences Center at UC Davis.
-A freshman majoring in Animal Sciences, she co-owns a lamb breeding business with her family in Tulare, California and is studying to be a veterinarian.
+A sophomore majoring in Animal Sciences, she co-owns a lamb breeding business with her family in Tulare, California and is studying to be a veterinarian.